zeph-yr/XephGBT/README.md

 - Personalized response messages.
 XephGBT will refer to you by your name instead of "the broadcaster" 🤩

 ### Become a Supporter!
 Verification is done offline.
 Please reach out to my creator Zephyr9125 on Discord or zephyr@xephai.com.
-She'll give you the details and access in ~24hrs 💎 Ping her again if she didn't see it.
+She'll give you details and access in ~24hrs 💎 Ping her again if she didn't see it.
 - If you already are one or have previously supported the author, thanks for being a part of our community!
 We really appreciate it!
 Send her a ping on Discord!
 - If you a new supporter, thank you and it's nice to meet you!!
 And send her a ping!
 - If you would like to become one, awesome!
 We're on https://ko-fi.com/zeph_yr and https://patreon.com/xeph_yr or reach out if you have questions 🤗